PNDeb/pinenote-tweaks/pn_handbook/getting_started_raw/docs/index.md

 In general, updating these displays is slow (complete screen updates can take seconds!).

-However, different waveforms have been developed by the panel producers to improve response times.
+However, different waveforms have been developed by the panel manufacturers to improve response times.
 However, speed is bought at the expensive of quality, and fast waveforms exhibit artifacts (remnants of previous images), or can only operate on a